banisterious/obsidian-oneirometrics/docs/ISSUES.md

     - Fix: All component stylesheets were consolidated back into a single `styles.css` file, organized into clearly marked sections for each UI component or concern.
 CSS variables are used for theme compatibility and maintainability.
 This completes a two-phase CSS refactoring process.
     - Status: ✅ Fixed

+12. **Expand/Collapse (Show more) Button, Scroll Jump, and Table Performance**
+   - Issue: In the OneiroMetrics note, clicking 'Show more' or 'Show less' in the Dream Entries table caused UI delays, unregistered clicks, and scroll jumps, especially in large tables.
+Event listeners were sometimes duplicated or lost, and too many rows were rendered at once.
+   - Fix:
+     - Removed global event listener attachment logic; listeners are now attached only to visible rows in the virtualized table, and a minimal handler is used for the static project note table.
+     - Improved scroll logic to prevent jumping beneath the table and ensure the expanded row stays in view without overscrolling.
+     - Reduced the number of visible rows from 25 to 12 for better performance and responsiveness.
+     - Added detailed logging and used DevTools to diagnose and verify fixes (see [LOGGING.md](LOGGING.md) and [PERFORMANCE_TESTING.md](PERFORMANCE_TESTING.md)).
+   - Status: ✅ Fixed

 ## Recent Changes

 ### Filter System